code-with-dilip/coroutines/README.md

 -   Kotlin coroutines are going to let you write the code in a natural way.
 -   Code looks like you writing the blocking code.

+## What is a Co-Routine?

+- A Coroutine is something which can execute a piece of code in concurrent bits.
+    -   A **Co-Routine** provides a state for a function
+    -   A **Co-Routine** allows the code to have mutiple entry point.

 ### suspend functions

 -   This is an indicator for Kotlin that this function will be executed asynchronously.